-Your countertop is full of vitamins, minerals, herbs and oils, but your dog is still itchy, limping or just not in peak health.
+Is your countertop is full of vitamins, minerals, herbs and oils, but your dog is still itchy, limping or just not in peak health?
 I have so many people come to me with this complaint, asking for help.

-The problem, it seems, is that we’ve become so caught up in following guidelines that were created out of the need to avoid deficiency in times of war and scarcity, that our modern day mantra has become “bigger is better, more is better.”
+The problem, it seems, is that we’re so caught up in following guidelines created out of the need to avoid deficiency in times of war and scarcity, that our modern day mantra has become “bigger is better, more is better.”
 Yet now, thankfully, we have an abundance of real whole food in North America, and our bodies have the innate intelligence to know just how to use them.
 So why aren’t we listening to them?

 One of my absolute favorite examples of this is phytoplankton.
-It is probably one of the most fascinating products I’ve ever used for for dogs, cats, horses, birds and humans.
+It is probably one of the most fascinating products I’ve ever used for my animals.
 It’s a perfect example of “less is more.”

 Some people will have a hard time wrapping their heads around the power behind phytoplankton because the body needs such a small amount: one-sixteenth of a teaspoon!